NINAnor/sscd/README.md

 This step creates a Conda environment for SSCD tool, with all the required packages and python dependencies being automatically installed.

   - Open a conda prompt (**Start** > **Anaconda** > **Anaconda Prompt**)
-  - Go to the SSCD directory
+  - Navigate to the SSCD directory
-  - Create SSCD environment by typing:
+  - Create SSCD environment:
       ```
       > conda env create -f condaenv_sscd.yml
       ```